edwardtakev/uws/README.md

     Copy it to /etc/profile.d/.
     Empty the contents of /etc/motd.
     Replaces /root/.bashrc with the .bashrc from the current directory.

-    Runs source /root/.bashrc to apply the changes immediately.
+    Run source /root/.bashrc to apply the changes immediately.